 Managing your blood sugar levels effectively can seem like an impossible feat sometimes.
 I admit there have been moments when I’d like to take a vacation from my diabetes and just toss my meter and test strips into a drawer for a week.
-Whether you already have diabetes or are thinking about prevention, here are 5 tips that will help keep your blood sugar levels in check.
+Whether you already have diabetes or are thinking about prevention, here are five tips that will help balance blood sugar naturally.

 - First, a more frequent meal schedule helps to ensure that we don’t ever get too hungry.
 Preventing ravenous hunger makes it easy to keep portion sizes appropriate.
 Smaller portion sizes and smaller meals overall equate to a smaller impact on blood sugar.

 - Second, smaller frequent meals enable better food choices.
 By arriving at mealtime less hungry, we are less apt to choose sweets, treats and other refined carbs (typically the first things within arm’s reach).
 It’s pretty hard to take the time to cook a wholesome meal when we are just too hungry to start!